-- In lecture students will learn about the structure of DNA, replication of DNA in mitosis, segregation of chromosomes (on which alleles of genes are located), segregation of the alleles, and recombination mechanisms. - In lab students will see nuclei, chromosomes, follow their movement in cell division, analyze genetic crosses, observe phenotypic frequencies, and determine mechanisms of heredity, e.g., dormant, recessive, multi-allelism, sex linked, etc. - In lecture students will learn about biotechnology and its applications to in determining the likelihood DNA left at a crime scene is from an accused suspect and how methods can be sued to move genes from one organism to another to benefit man, e.g., human gene for synthesis of insulin has been moved to bacteria which grow in the lab and secrete insulin used to treat diabetes.
+In lecture students will learn about biotechnology and its applications to in determining the likelihood DNA left at a crime scene is from an accused suspect and how methods can be sued to move genes from one organism to another to benefit man, e.g., human gene for synthesis of insulin has been moved to bacteria which grow in the lab and secrete insulin used to treat diabetes.
+Exam questions in lecture.